- Brand name

 Consumer medicine information (CMI) leaflet

-This leaflet answers some common questions about Ciloxan®.
-It does not contain all the available information.
+This leaflet answers some common questions about Ciloxan Ear Drops.
+It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you using Ciloxan® against the expected benefits of using this medicine.
+All medicines have risks and benefits.
+Your doctor has weighed the expected benefits of you using Ciloxan Ear Drops against the risks this medicine could have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.

-Ciloxan® contains the active ingredient ciprofloxacin hydrochloride.
-Ciprofloxacin hydrochloride is an antibiotic that belongs to a group of medicines called fluoroquinolones.
+Ciloxan contains ciprofloxacin hydrochloride, an antibiotic that belongs to a group of medicines called fluoroquinolones.
 This antibiotic works by killing the bacteria that are causing your infection.

-Before prescribing Ciloxan®, the doctor will have examined your ear(s) and decided that Ciloxan® is the right medicine.
+Before prescribing Ciloxan, the doctor will have examined your ear(s) and decided that Ciloxan is the right medicine for you.

 When you must not use it

-Do not use Ciloxan® if you have an allergy to:
+Do not use Ciloxan Ear Drops if you have an allergy to:

 If you use this medicine after the expiry date has passed, it may not work.

-Do not use Ciloxan® just before having a bath, shower or going swimming.
+Do not use Ciloxan Ear Drops just before having a bath, shower or going swimming.
 If you do, you may reduce the effectiveness of this medicine.

 Before you start to use it